gregorwolf/SAP-NPM-API-collection/apis/hdi-deploy/README.md

 - `--[no-]migrationtable-development-mode`: [don't] pass the development mode flag for migration tables to HDI, if the parameter is supported by the server, not enabled by default
 - `--[no-]liveness-ping`: [don't] send a sign of life from time to time, by default, a sign of life will be sent
 - `--[no-]live-messages`: [don't] display the make messages while the make is still in progress, by default, the messages will be displayed while the make is in progress
+- `--write-batch-size <integer>`: number of files to write in one batch.
+Must be a positive integer.
+Default: 8000

 See `--help` for details and defaults.